pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 You can view the clusters at each level of the analysis, working your way up to one supercluster.
 The vertical distance in the graph relates to the distance matrix.
 The longer the line, the less related the customers are.
 Visually, both figure 10.2 and figure 10.3 suggest that we should have two clusters.
 In this case, we only have two features, which are easy to visualise.
 In reality, we often have a lot more than three features which are not easy to visualise on a two-dimensional screen.

 You can extract more information from the clusters with the `cutree()` function.
 This function allows you to cut the tree at a certain level.
 The output is a vector of the cluster number that each customer belongs to.
 At the highest level (`k = 1`), all customers form part of the same cluster.
-At the lowest level (`k = 10`), all customers are separate.
+At the lowest level (`k = 10`), all customers are individuals.

 Extracting two clusters, we can assign these variables as segments to our customer table and visualise the data.
 Note the `fill = factor(segment)`.
 This option assigns a fill colour to the label.
 The factor function is needed to force R to assign qualitative colours instead of a variable range.